privateprep/coding-space-website/src/pages/programs/private-lessons-and-small-groups.md

       ### Learn to Code With Friends

       Looking to form a recurring group lesson for your child and their friends?
 Our small group coding classes provide our signature 4:1 student-to-teacher ratio and personalized attention.
 Available in person and online.
-  - type: textOnly
-    textAlign: center
-    bgColor: "#264548"
-    textColor: "#faf6ee"
-    mdContent: "## **Looking for something else?**"
   - type: buttons
     bgColor: "#264548"
     fgColor: "#faf6ee"